Tallinn Mustamäe Secondary School

 Tallinn Mustamäe Secondary School (Tallinna Mustamäe Gümnaasium) is a school situated in the district of Mustamäe, Tallinn, Estonia which provides both primary and secondary education.
 The school opened on September 1, 1965 as Tallinna 44.
 Keskkool (Tallinn 44th High School).
-The current headmaster is Kaidor Damberg.
+The current headmaster is Marika Randma.

 History

 Tallinn Mustamäe Secondary School began its work as the first Estonian school in Mustamäe in September 1965.
 From 1965-1997, the school was officially called Tallinna 44.
 Keskkool.
 From the year of the school's founding, the curriculum has had a concentration in chemistry.
 The original building was built for 960 pupils but it soon became too small for the growing number of students attending Tallinn Mustamäe Secondary School School days took place in shifts for several years however there were still around 40 pupils per class.
 From 1992-2010, the primary level students used different buildings from the secondary level students.
 The main building at Keskuse street was renovated from 2004-2005 and remodeled in 2013/2014 and 2014/2015.

 The first headmaster of Tallinn Mustamäe Secondary School was Ellen Kuum (1965-1983).
 She was followed by Valeri Aava (1983-1984).
 Kaidor Damberg, the current headmaster was appointed in 1984.